ietf-wg-cellar/matroska-specification/index_matroska.md

 - Streamable over the internet and local networks (HTTP, CIFS, FTP, etc)
 - Menus (like DVDs have)

-Matroska is an open standards project.
-This means for personal use it is absolutely free to use and that the technical specifications describing the bitstream are open to everybody, even to companies that would like to support it in their products.
+Matroska is an open standards project published as an IETF Standard Track RFC.
+As per the terms of BCP 78 [@?RFC5378], the technical specifications describing the bitstream are open to everybody.
+This specification falls under the terms of BCP 79 [@?RFC8179] with respect to IPR claims.
+ While there are patent claims associated with some codecs that can be contained within a Matroska container, the container itself is free of all such claims.

 # Status of this document